defano/wyldcard/README.md

 ### Part Numbers

 Each part is assigned a number that represents its logical order relative to other objects of the same type.
+You cannot directly change the number of a part by setting its number property (for example, `set the number of this card to 10` is illegal).

 For buttons and fields, their part number represents their drawing order (_z-order_) on the card or background on which they appear.
 Higher numbered parts are drawn before lowered numbered parts and thereby appear behind them.
-You cannot directly set a button or field's number, but the "Bring Closer" or "Send Further" commands in the "Objects" menu will affect the number assigned to it.
+Use the "Bring Closer" or "Send Further" commands in the "Objects" to change a button or field's number.

 For cards and backgrounds, their number represents their position in the stack.
 Card number 1 is the first card in the stack, card number 2 is the second, and so forth.
 Backgrounds are similarly numbered by their first appearance in the stack.
 You can refer to fields and buttons relative to all other parts on the same layer of the card (`background part 14`) or relative to other parts of the same type (`bkgnd button 13` or `bkgnd field 3`).

 For windows, HyperCard assigned numbers based on the window's front-to-back position.
-However, WyldCard numbers windows based on their title's alphabetical order (this limitation is imposed by the multi-platform windowing systems that WyldCard supports).
+However, WyldCard assigns windows a number based on their title's alphabetical order (this limitation is imposed by the multi-platform windowing systems that WyldCard supports).

 A few examples: